cucumber/godog/README.md

 ### Step 6 - Add some logic to the step defintions

-Now lets implement our step definitions, which we can copy from generated console output snippets in order to test our feature requirements:
+Now lets implement our step definitions to test our feature requirements:

-Lets replace the contents of `godogs_test.go` with the code below - `vim godogs_test.go`
+Replace the contents of `godogs_test.go` with the code below - `vim godogs_test.go`
 ``` go
 package main